 The interactive mobile app feature of chat, or Eureka Talk as we call it, is mostly seen as a great network tool for your delegates, but it can be so much more.
-By employing it on the different levels of your conference it can turn out to be the professional knowledge sharing tool of choice.
+By employing it on the different levels of your conference it can turn out to be the professional knowledge-sharing tool of choice.

 Before diving into the chat functionality of your app it is important to note that much of its benefit is based on the professional profiles that lie underneath and its access to relevant content.
-Therefore, make sure you use an app that is backed by a platform that allows for users to upload their professional profile and interests and offers access to content such as abstracts.
-In general chat options in conference and society apps can be divided in private sessions and group sessions also known as topical discussions.
+Therefore, make sure you use an app that is backed by a platform that allows users to upload their professional profile and interests and offers access to content such as abstracts.
+In general chat options in conference and society apps can be divided into private sessions and group sessions are also known as topical discussions.

 5 tips to get more interactive on your mobile app

-1. Let them search but make sure you are found easily.
+1. Let them search but make sure you are found easily

 The private chat option should let participants search for and get into contact with peers or presenters with matching fields of interest or research.
-But, as everyone is different, make sure you include the option to let participants show if they are available for private chat or not.
+But, as everyone is different, make sure you include the option to let participants show if they are available for a private chat or not.
 As a congress organiser though it is a great idea to actively show you are available, offering your delegates the option to contact you for questions and feedback.

-2. Put your presenters and industry sponsors on display.
+2. Put your presenters and industry sponsors on display

 Not just your organisation should be easy to contact but your speakers and sponsors as well.
 You can increase their value by letting delegates exchange views with them beyond their presentation or session.

-3. Facilitate chat on multiple conference levels.
+3. Facilitate chat on multiple conference levels

 4. Let your specialists join in on the conversation